vegaprotocol/specs/protocol/0041-TSTK-target_stake.md

 - target stake
   - return current (real-time) target stake when market is in default trading mode.
-  - return theoretical (based on idicative uncrossing volume) target stake when market is in auction mode.
+  - return theoretical (based on indicative uncrossing volume) target stake when market is in auction mode.

 ### Acceptance Criteria